JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/code_style_settings.md

 ## Register the Language Code Style Settings Provider

-The `SimpleLanguageCodeStyleSettingsProvider` implementation is registered with the IntelliJ Platform in the plugin configuration file using the `com.intellij.langCodeStyleSettingsProvider` extension point.
+The <include from="snippets.topic" element-id="ep"><var name="ep" value="SimpleLanguageCodeStyleSettingsProvider` implementation is registered with the IntelliJ Platform in the plugin configuration file using the `com.intellij.langCodeStyleSettingsProvider"/></include>.

 ```xml
 <extensions defaultExtensionNs="com.intellij">